-If insects are to blame, it’s best to choose a product formulated to control that particular pest.
-Broad-spectrum insecticides kill a diverse variety of bugs, both “good” and “bad,” and care must be taken to minimize collateral damage to non-target species.
-The best insecticides are intended to kill specific insects on specific crops.
-When gardeners apply them according to label directions and employ the recommended safety precautions, these products pose a very low threat of harm to all except the targeted species.
+To kill insects, it’s best to choose a product formulated to control that particular pest.
+Broad-spectrum insecticides kill a diverse variety of bugs, both “good” and “bad.”
+Care must be taken to minimize collateral damage to nontargeted species.

-In selecting the best insecticide for your vegetable garden, it’s important to match your expectations with the abilities of the product.
+In selecting the best insecticide for vegetable garden use, it’s important to match expectations with the abilities of the product.
 Some features to consider are organic versus chemical formulas, targeted pests, duration of efficacy, and liquid versus granular products.

 Organic vs. Chemical

-Another way to target pests that eliminates collateral damage is by using insecticides that only kill the targeted bugs.
-Bacillus thuringiensis (Bt), for instance, is a biological control for caterpillars that is safe for other insects.
-Milky spore kills Japanese Beetle grubs in the ground, but is safe for earthworms and all other soil dwellers.
+Another way to target pests that eliminates collateral damage is by using insecticides that only kill the targeted bugs, ensuring that beneficial insects, such as honey bees, are not harmed.
+Bacillus thuringiensis, for instance, is a biological control for caterpillars that is safe for other insects.
+Milky spore kills Japanese beetle grubs in the ground, but it’s safe for earthworms and all other soil dwellers.

-Liquid insecticides, either targeted or broad-spectrum, are fast-acting because they immediately deliver the active ingredient to the problem.
-Spray liquid insecticides directly on foliage, stems, or the root zone of plants to eliminate active pests.
+Liquid insecticides, either targeted or broad spectrum, are fast acting because they immediately deliver the active ingredient to the problem.
+Spray liquid insecticides directly on foliage, stems, or the root zone of plants to eliminate current pests.
 Liquids come in both concentrated and ready-to-spray formulas.
 Concentrates, which cost less per treatment, must be diluted with water before use.
 Pricier ready-to-spray products save time and the mess of mixing.

-Most insecticidal garden dusts are broad-spectrum treatments.
+Most dust insecticide is a broad-spectrum treatment.
 They store easily, have a long shelf life, and work fast when applied to foliage, stems, or soil, as needed.
 Dusts can be tricky to apply evenly, however, especially on lower leaf surfaces.
-These chemicals are easily and efficiently applied with a garden duster that mixes the product in a gentle air stream and dispenses the dust in a cloud to evenly coat the plant.
+These chemicals are easily and efficiently applied with a garden duster that mixes the product in a gentle air stream and dispenses the dust in a cloud to coat the plant evenly.

 Gardeners should always heed manufacturer safety precautions when applying insecticides.
-Safety measures may include wearing protective clothing like long sleeves, rubber gloves, safety glasses, and/or a respirator mask.
-Be aware of the risk and possible reactions for exposure to the product.
+Safety measures may include wearing protective gear like long sleeves, rubber gloves, safety glasses, and a respirator mask.
+Be aware of the risks and possible reactions to product exposure.
 Keep product labels intact, and never reuse insecticide containers for other purposes.

 Be prepared for emergencies.
-Call 911 immediately if someone shows signs of an adverse reaction to insecticide exposure—which can include stinging eyes, rashes, blisters, dizziness, nausea, or diarrhea.
+Call 911 immediately if someone shows signs of an adverse reaction to insecticide exposure, which can include stinging eyes, rashes, blisters, dizziness, nausea, or diarrhea.
 Then check the product label for directions on first aid for exposure to that product.
-The Poison Control Center (800) 222-1222, can also help with first aid information.
+Call the Poison Control Center at (800) 222-1222 for first aid information.

 For the safety of plants, pay close attention to sunlight and temperature, as some insecticides for vegetable gardens may damage foliage if applied in the heat or bright sunlight.
 Protect pollinators and other beneficial insects by avoiding treatments while plants are in bloom.

-Before you enter a battle with bugs, check out these answers to common questions about the best insecticides for vegetable gardens.
+Now that you know more about vegetable garden insecticides, there may be new questions about how to use them.
+Before you enter a battle with bugs, check out the following answers to common questions about the best insecticides for vegetable gardens.

 Q. What pesticides are safe for vegetable gardens?